martynp/offline_crates/README.md

 Index should point to a directory which already contains a clone of the crates.io-index repository, if the directory does not exist then the official index will be cloned from github which is probably not what you want.
 The default location is ./crates.io-index.

 The store is the path to the location for the local file store.
-The default locaton is ./creates.
+The default location is ./crates.

 The diff option will fill the given file with the relative paths to newly added files.
-This can be used to track changes to the repositry making it possible to identify new files for transfer to offline systems.
+This can be used to track changes to the repository making it possible to identify new files for transfer to offline systems.

 For example: